The NMC SongbookThe NMC Songbook (NMC D150).

 Williamson (from Six English Lyrics)

 Ian Ford was an alto in the Cambridgeshire Boys’ Choir and possessed a clear, rich voice that was allied to a remarkable technique and superb breath control.
 This CD captures him in his prime and it was a great pleasure recording it with him.
-We were joined by the organist Fergus Black, who contributed a solo and accompanied Ian in four pieces recorded on the sparkling Frobenius instrument in the chapel of Oundle School.
+It is remarkable that most of the disc was recorded in a single day, for which we owe much to our excellent recording engineer, Matthew Dilley.
+The four tracks with organ (played by Fergus Black) were recorded a few weeks later on the sparkling Frobenius instrument in the chapel of Oundle School.
 The CD includes some of Ian’s favourite pieces with a strong bias towards English music and more unusual repertoire: we were anxious to avoid producing yet another collection of over-familiar items.
 It was a limited edition, produced primarily for friends but there are still some copies left, so do contact me if you would like to purchase one.

 TRACK LISTING